aklin/tca-test/README.md

 ## State Consolidation

-This app is entirely state-driven using React's `useReducer`.
+The app is entirely state-driven using React's `useReducer`.
 There are no stray API calls.

 This is done by using _action_ functions that can be found in `thecatapi.tsx`,